Guides

 How Players Qualify for Major Events

-The Order of Merit ranking directly determines who plays in the biggest events.
-Here's the qualification criteria for each major tournament:
+Your Order of Merit ranking directly determines which events you get into.
+Here's the breakdown for each major tournament:

 World Championship Top 32 OoM ProTour OoM, International Qualifiers, Prelim Rounds

-Premier League Invitation only Based on ranking + popularity + TV appeal
+Premier League Invitation only Based on ranking + profile + TV appeal

 World Matchplay Top 16 OoM ProTour OoM fills remaining spots